Female Hair Fall/Loss

 This condition has become somewhat more prevalent over recent years in women. and a very common and familiar complaint these days here at ‘The Spencer Clinic’.
 We take careful note of the longevity of the complaint so as to not confuse it with other types of hair fall problems that can result in a similar pattern of hair loss.

 The pattern of hair loss can be variable.
-It can cause thinning of the top frontal area only, or the whole top area only, or over the majority of the scalp, falling gradually or dramatically, depending on the severity of the case.
+It can cause thinning of the frontal area only or/and the whole top area of the head.

 Naturally, women have high levels of female hormones and low levels of male hormones.
 For whatever reason, when these levels become imbalanced, the result can often be hair fall.
 If these imbalances do not recover naturally, and are not confronted and dealt with trichologically and medically, then the resultant hair fall may well persist.

 Unlike men, women can, if necessary, be prescribed hormonal replacement therapy (HRT) to help restore the balance.
-This would necessitate oral prescriptions of oestrogen or/ and progesterone.
+This would necessitate oral prescriptions of oestrogen or/ and progesterone and, in some cases, anti-androgens.
 Doctors do vary in their approach to HRT so please do be aware of what you are prescribed, and always ask for blood test updates every three months in case the dosage or prescription needs to be changed.

 In the mean time, if you are under trichological supervision, progress will be carefully monitored.
 It is also worth mentioning that some women who are advised by their GP to begin HRT for whatever reason, after a while, can actually begin to lose hair!!
 So ladies, please be mindful.